Marjan23/plgeon/Comments:BIP-0061.md

 If this precedent is allowed to hold the network is subject to trivial DOS attacks.
 The requirement to treat invalid messages as valid precludes a node from dropping the peer due to incorrect behavior.
 This statement should be struck (and offending implementations should be fixed so that they do not intentionally send invalid messages).

 --Eric Voskuil, 2017-02-07

+Clean and straightforward.
+Nodes should implement this.
+(Disagree with Voskuil's assessment, as nodes have always been expected to ignore unknown messages.) --Luke Dashjr, 2017-03-14